unseen-fit/unseen-fit.github.io/Claude/whyUnseen.md

 - Travel and outdoor activities
 - Daily life and exercise

-## 10. Future-Proof Technology
+## 10. Lifetime Support and Updates

-### Continuous Innovation
-UNSEEN's platform is designed to evolve with advancing health technology and research.

-### Innovation Pipeline
-- **AI-powered insights**: Machine learning for personalized recommendations
-- **Advanced analytics**: Deeper health pattern recognition
-- **New health metrics**: Emerging health indicators and measurements
-- **Enhanced accuracy**: Ongoing sensor and algorithm improvements
+### The Planned Obsolescence Problem
+Many tech companies design products with limited lifespans, forcing upgrades every 2-3 years and abandoning older devices.

+### UNSEEN's Long-Term Commitment
-- **Expanded integrations**: New app and platform partnerships
+- **Lifetime app support**: Continuous updates and new features

-### Investment Protection
-- Your device evolves with technology
+- **Firmware updates**: Regular improvements to accuracy and functionality
+- **Customer support**: Dedicated team available throughout product lifecycle
+- **Repair services**: Parts and service available for years
+- **Community engagement**: Active user community and feedback integration

+### What This Means for You
+- Your investment is protected for years to come
-- New capabilities added through software updates
+- New features and capabilities added regularly
-- Research-backed feature additions
+- Technical support when you need it
-- Community-driven improvements
+- Product improvements without additional cost
-- Long-term value preservation
+- Long-term health tracking consistency

 ## Conclusion

-UNSEEN represents more than just another health tracker—it's a comprehensive health monitoring solution that respects your privacy, your lifestyle, and your investment.
+UNSEEN is a no-subscription, upper arm-placed fitness and health companion with longevity estimation.
 By choosing UNSEEN, you're investing in:

+- **Science-based design** led by doctors and validated against gold standard techniques
 - **True ownership** without ongoing costs
-- **Medical-grade accuracy** for reliable health insights
-- **Privacy-first design** that protects your data
-- **Revolutionary placement** that frees your wrist
+- **Upper arm placement** that frees your wrist
+- **Cardio Index** as a better way to measure activity beyond standard tracking
+- **Complete health visibility** through comprehensive vital sign monitoring
+- **Longevity insights** with biological age estimation and pace of aging tracking
 - **Lifetime support** that protects your investment
-- **Comprehensive monitoring** for complete health visibility

 UNSEEN is designed for people who demand more from their health technology—more accuracy, more privacy, more freedom, and more value.
-It's not just about tracking your health; it's about elevating your entire approach to wellness.
+It's not just about tracking your health; it's about elevating your entire approach to wellness and understanding your biological aging process, all backed by medical expertise and peer-reviewed research.

+---

+*UNSEEN: Health tracking reimagined for people who demand more.*

 ---